moifort/play-with-hexagonal-architecture/README.md

 # hexagonal-architecture-sample

 This project is a sample of an hexagonal architecture.
-This sample implements functionnalitis of a managing file:
+This sample implements functionalities to manage files:

 * Save/delete/get files
 * Permission on the file (owner of the file)